Prefer to dive right into code? Check the relation project in the example repo.

 / List

-If your setup does not support transformations, like non-Android Kotlin code, add the above modifications yourself.
+If your setup does not support transformations, currently Kotlin JVM (Linux, macOS, Windows) projects, add the below modifications yourself.
 You also will have to call box.attach(entity)

 before modifying ToOne or ToMany properties.